anslan/BGE_biomonitoring_wf/docs/1sampling_malaise.rst

 First time set-up
 ~~~~~~~~~~~~~~~~~~

 #.
-Select a suitable spot (see :ref:`below, 'Placement of the Malaise trap' <placement>`).
+Select a suitable spot (see :ref:`below, 'Placement of the Malaise trap' <placement>`)
 #.
-Set up the trap. `See the video of how to set up a Malaise trap, <https://www.youtube.com/watch?v=sU9rW71f5ZA&t=2s&ab_channel=CBG_Collections>`_ and/or follow the instructions provided
-in the `Malaise trapping SOPs <https://workflowhub.eu/sops/17>`_ (Najera-Cortazar et al., 2024) from the BGE case studies sections.
+Set up the trap. `See the video of how to set up a Malaise trap, <https://www.youtube.com/watch?v=sU9rW71f5ZA&t=2s&ab_channel=CBG_Collections>`_ and/or follow the instructions provided in the `Malaise trapping SOPs <https://workflowhub.eu/sops/17>`_ (Najera-Cortazar et al., 2024) from the BGE case studies sections
 #.
-Attach the collecion bottle to the trap.
+Attach the collecion bottle to the trap
 #.
-Make sure to store the bottle lid in a way it will not be contaminated (store in e.g. clean zip-lock bag).
+Make sure to store the bottle lid in a way it will not be contaminated (store in e.g. clean zip-lock bag)
 #.
-Let the trap do its job.
+Let the trap do its job

 .. _placement: